Pinterest shows 1.8x ROAS.

 Common questions from Dutch fashion brands

-Why does Pinterest show 1.8x ROAS while Meta shows 4.5x ROAS?
+Why does Pinterest show 1.8x ROAS while Meta shows 4.5x ROAS for my Dutch fashion brand?

 Pinterest creates consideration that Meta converts 7-14 days later.
 Last-click attribution gives 100% credit to Meta, but Pinterest started the customer journey.
 Formula: Incremental Sales = Revenue with Pinterest - Revenue without Pinterest.
 Cut Pinterest = 31% revenue drop in 14 days.